 Though mercury can harm a developing baby's brain, eating average amounts of seafood containing low levels of mercury during pregnancy hasn't been shown to cause problems.
 And the omega-3 fatty acids in many types of fish can promote a baby's healthy cognitive development.
 As long as you avoid fish known to be high in mercury or contaminated with pollutants, seafood can be a regular part of your healthy-eating plan during pregnancy.

-- Oken E. Fish consumption and omega-3 long-chain polyunsaturated fatty acid supplementation during pregnancy. http://www.uptodate.com/home.
-Accessed June 7, 2016.
+- Oken E. Fish consumption and marine n-3 long-chain polyunsaturated fatty acid supplementation in pregnancy. https://www.uptodate.com/contents/search.
+Accessed June 8, 2019.